Veterinarian with dog

 • giving a dog medication intended for humans.

-The veterinarian will diagnose meloxicam poisoning in your dog based on symptoms, a history of Meloxicam use, and blood tests or urinalysis.
-While your dog is on a Meloxicam prescription, diarrhea, vomiting, and bloody stools may suggest the dose is too high, or your dog is not tolerating the medication well.
+The veterinarian will diagnose poisoning in your dog based on symptoms, a history of Meloxicam use, and blood tests or urinalysis.
+Diarrhea, vomiting, and bloody stools may suggest the dose is too high or your dog is not tolerating the medication well.
 Depending on the severity, lab work will show an increased BUN (blood urea nitrogen) and other changes indicative of kidney failure.

-Bring the prescription along so the veterinarian can see the exact dosage and let the veterinarian know if there is any chance your dog accidentally overdosed or was given extra.
-Any other medications your dog is taking are also relevant since adverse reactions to other drugs can complicate Meloxicam poisoning.
-The veterinarian will also need to know if your dog has access to human medication.
+Bring the prescription along so the veterinarian can see the exact dosage, and let the veterinarian know if there is any chance your dog accidentally overdosed or was given extra.
+Any other medications your dog takes are also relevant since adverse reactions to other drugs can complicate poisoning.
+The veterinarian must also know if your dog can reach human medication.
 It’s a good idea to bring a list of the drugs you or other household members are taking, especially if you didn’t see the incident and are unsure what is causing your dog’s signs.

 Treatment of Meloxicam Poisoning in Dogs

-If your dog is showing signs of toxicity with prescription Meloxicam discontinuing the dose may be sufficient, depending on the severity of the signs.
-However, for significant overdose other treatment will be necessary.
+If your dog is showing signs of toxicity, discontinuing the dose may be sufficient, depending on the severity of the signs.
+However, for significant overdose, other treatment will be necessary.

 Various medications may be given to treat gastrointestinal ulcers, including H2-receptor antagonists like ranitidine and famotidine or a proton pump inhibitor like Omeprazole.
-In addition, Sucralfate and misoprostol have been found to protect the stomach and reduce the formation of ulcers, so these medications may be prescribed as well.
+In addition, Sucralfate and misoprostol have been found to protect the stomach and reduce ulcer formation of ulcers, so these medications may also be prescribed.

 If kidney failure is present, IV fluids will be necessary.
-In addition, your dog will need to stay at a veterinary hospital for monitoring for 72 hours or until the kidneys are functioning normally.
+In addition, your dog will need to stay at a veterinary hospital for monitoring for 72 hours or until the kidneys function normally.

-Meloxicam has been approved for dogs, but there are still certain risks with taking it.
+The drug has been approved for dogs, but certain risks remain.
 The veterinarian should inform you of the side effects when the drug is prescribed so that you can watch your dog closely and treat any signs of toxicity as soon as possible.
 Taking the exact dose is extremely important.
 Cutting up a tablet or a generic medication designed for humans is not recommended since it is too hard to regulate the amount with this method, and you may be accidentally giving your dog a slight overdose.
 Even a fraction of a milligram can make a difference with this medication.
-If you forget to give your dog a Metacam dose, give it as soon as possible; however, if it is too close to the next medication time, it’s better to miss a dose than give two at once.
+If you forget to give your dog a dose, give it as soon as possible; however, if it is too close to the next medication time, it’s better to miss a dose than give two at once.

-Meloxicam toxicity can be fatal, so it’s important to get treatment immediately.
+This drug toxicity can be fatal, so getting treatment immediately is important.
 The best way to manage the condition is to avoid exposure.
 Keep all bottles securely fastened and store them out of your dog’s reach.
 Coordinate medication with other household members to ensure your dog isn’t getting several doses by accident.
 Keep human and dog medication separate so there is no confusion.

 Storage